 "When you are stressed, you have your foot on the gas, pedal to the floor,” says Dr. Esther Sternberg, neural-immune expert at the National Institute of Mental Health.
 “When you take slow, deep breaths, that is what is engaging the brake.”

-By taking a few minutes to walk your patient through a breathing exercise, you can not only help reduce their anxiety over being stuck with a needle—you’re providing them a tool to use in all future needle encounters.
+By taking a few minutes to walk your patient through a breathing exercise, you can not only help reduce their fear of needles—you’re providing them a tool to use in all future needle encounters.

 3. Use an Anesthetic